 - Honesty and integrity are essential in all our relationships and will never be compromised. - We are results oriented not political. - We are team players no "egos".
 A confrontational style is not appropriate.
-We value loyalty - to Fairfax and our colleagues. - We follow the Golden Rule: we treat others as we would want to be treated. - We are hardworking but not at the expense of our families. - We always look at opportunities but emphasize downside protection and look for ways to minimize loss of capital. - We are entrepreneurial.
+We value loyalty - to Fairfax and our colleagues. - We are hardworking but not at the expense of our families. - We always look at opportunities but emphasize downside protection and look for ways to minimize loss of capital. - We are entrepreneurial.
 We encourage calculated risk taking.
 It is all right to fail but we should learn from our mistakes. - We will never bet the company on any project or acquisition. - We believe in having fun at work!